T cell prolymphocytic leukemia (TPLL): Symptoms, diagnosis and treatment

 - difficulty eating

-Patients with aggressive T cell prolymphocytic leukemia may also experience something called “cytokine syndrome,” which is when too much cytokine is released by white blood cells.
-It triggers the same response in your body as a severe case of the flu: body aches, loss of appetite, high fevers, headaches, shortness of breath, and a general sense of feeling really bad.
+Patients with aggressive TPLL may also experience something called “cytokine syndrome,” when too much cytokine is released by white blood cells.
+"It triggers the same response in your body as a severe case of the flu," says Kadia, "including high fevers, body aches, loss of appetite, shortness of breath, and a general sense of feeling really bad."

 Cytokine syndrome is often seen as a side effect of CAR T cell therapy.
-But in this case, it’s a symptom of the disease.
+But in this case, it’s a symptom of disease.
 It’s caused by the cancerous T cells malfunctioning and dumping all of their cytokines into the bloodstream at once.

-What distinguishes this leukemia symptom from others is the quick onset of swelling.
-The swelling is in areas that normally wouldn’t have it — such as the eyelids, face, belly, arms and legs.
+"What distinguishes this leukemia symptom from others is the quick onset of swelling," notes Kadia.
+"The swelling is in areas that normally wouldn’t have it — such as the eyelids, face, belly, arms and legs.
 It’s often accompanied by a fever, night sweats and sometimes a raised, red or purplish rash that won’t go away.
-Fluid may also begin collecting around your heart and lungs.
+Fluid may also begin collecting around your heart and lungs."

-Diagnosis of T cell prolymphocytic leukemia
+How T cell prolymphocytic leukemia is diagnosed

-Sometimes, T cell prolymphocytic leukemia is diagnosed due to a rash or a swollen lymph node.
-When you have the aggressive form of this disease, the signs are not usually subtle.
-But it’s most often discovered as an incidental finding of routine bloodwork.
-A pathologist will notice your white blood cell count is elevated and flag it for further investigation.
+Sometimes, TPLL is diagnosed due to a rash or a swollen lymph node.
+But when you have the aggressive form of this disease, the signs are not usually that subtle.
+That's why it’s most often discovered as an incidental finding of routine bloodwork.
+A pathologist will likely notice your white blood cell count is high and then flag it for further investigation.

-With TPLL, the elevated white blood cell count is almost entirely made up of lymphocytes, a type of white blood cell.
-You’ll need a bone marrow biopsy or a follow-up blood test called “flow cytometry” to diagnose it definitively as T cell prolymphocytic leukemia.
+"With TPLL, the elevated white blood cell count is almost entirely made up of lymphocytes, specifically, T lymphocytes," explains Kadia.
+"You’ll need a bone marrow biopsy or a follow-up blood test called 'flow cytometry' to diagnose it definitively as TPLL."

-T cell prolymphocytic leukemia treatment
+When to start T cell prolymphocytic leukemia treatment

 - a rapidly rising white blood cell count (doubling in less than six months)